stylify/web/content/docs/stylify/compiler.md

 <docs-section>
 <template #description>

-<h3 class="margin-top:0">plainSelectors</h3>
+### customSelectors

-Plain selectors allows you to write CSS selectors for elements.
+Custom selectors allows you to write CSS selectors for elements.
 When configuring pseudo class for direct element, you can use the pseudo class directly.
-When the selector is not direct, then the pseudo class should be on the selector and not in the stylify selector.
+When the selector is not direct, then the pseudo class should be on the selector and not in the Stylify selector.
 Checkout the examples.

-Plain selectors can be also defined directly in files using [content options](#contentoptionsprocessors).
+Custom selectors can be also defined directly in files using [content options](#contentoptionsprocessors).

 </template>